HyeBin-Hub/HyeBin-Hub/README.md

 ![header](https://capsule-render.vercel.app/api?type=Waving&color=gradient&height=300&section=header&text=Welcome_to_my_github!&fontSize=50&animation=fadeIn)

 ### Hi there 👋
- - :green_book:  **I am a 4th year student in the Department of Statistics at Cheongju University.**
+ - :ghost:  **I am a 4th year student in the Department of Statistics at Cheongju University.**
  - 💻   **usually using Python language for programmming**
  - :fire: **Interested in natural language processing**